tsyesika/PyPump/docs/gettingstarted/qnd.rst

 .. warning:: This is not complete, this is used as a fast intro for those fairly familiar or a reference for those who are a little rusty with PyPump

-PyPump is a library for `pump.io <http://pump.io>`_, this guide is designed to get you up to speed and using this library in a very short amount of time, to do that I avoid long winded explanations, if you're completely new to PyPump and/or pump.io please use :doc:`tutorial`.
+This guide is designed to get you up to speed and using this library in a very short amount of time, to do that I avoid long winded explanations, if you're completely new to PyPump and/or pump.io please use :doc:`tutorial`.

 Getting connected
 -----------------